-Illegal Search & Seizure Lawyer in Iowa City
+Illegal Search & Seizure Lawyer in Iowa City & Davenport

-The Fourth Amendment of the U.S. Constitution, and Article I Section 8 of the Iowa Constitution, protects youfrom unreasonable searches in places where you have an expectation of privacy, such as your home or private property.
+The Fourth Amendment of the U.S. Constitution, and Article I Section 8 of the Iowa Constitution, protects you from unreasonable searches in places where you have an expectation of privacy, such as your home or private property.
 If the authorities conduct an illegal search and seizure, any evidence obtained may be inadmissible at trial, but proving a search or seizure was illegal can be difficult and may not even result in your case being dismissed.
-At Keegan, Tindal & Mason, we understand the nuances of these constitutional issues and have successfully argued for the suppression of illegally obtained evidence in many criminal cases.
+At Keegan, Tindal & Jaeger, we understand the nuances of these constitutional issues and have successfully argued for the suppression of illegally obtained evidence in many criminal cases.
 Call for a free consultation about your case.

-Serving Clients throughout Cedar Rapids & Scott County
+Serving Clients Throughout Cedar Rapids & Scott County

 Evidence that is gathered in violation of your rights is illegal.
 As such, proving police violated your constitutional protections will result in weakening the prosecutor’s case against you or even dropped charges.
 As such, proving police did so will result in dropped charges and weakens the prosecutor's case against you.
 However, this is a complicated area of law because there are several exceptions to the prohibition against unreasonable search and seizure.
 A lawyer who is unfamiliar with the specific requirements of each exception may fail to obtain the best result for the client.

-Since 1992, Iowa City criminal defense attorney J. Dean Keegan has used illegal search and seizure as the basis for defending clients in misdemeanor and felony drug cases.
+Since 1992, Iowa City & Davenport criminal defense attorney J. Dean Keegan has used illegal search and seizure as the basis for defending clients in misdemeanor and felony drug cases.
 Our firm is aware of common search and seizure issues that arise in drug cases, and we are prepared to aggressively defend your rights.
 We have a strong record of success in cases involving search and seizure issues.